 Any other door lovers out there?
 What draws you to them?

 (All pieces are 2.5″ x 3.5″, the size of a sports or bubblegum card.
 Done with professional grade watercolours and permanent ink on 140 lb archival watercolour paper.
-If you are interested, the scanned versions of these pieces are in the slideshow on the side, as well as in the Gallery and Shop sections on this site.)
+If you are interested, the scanned versions of these pieces are in the slideshow on the side, as well as in the Gallery)